coding-enthusiastic/responsive-web-design/NOTES.md

 ```

 + `animation: circle 5s linear 2s infinite alternate` is a shorthand of above things.
 It follows this order: name, duration, timing-function, delay, iteration-count, direction.

+---

+## Project 15 - Penguins

++ focus on **CSS Transforms**

++ `transform: skew(x axis, y axis)` is an transform function, which can skew element (like making a font italic) by angles.

++ `cursor` property specifies the mouse cursor behaviour. "not allowed" is one of the attributes, which shows 'X' arrow.

++ `font` property is a short hand of multiple font related properties.

++ `transform-origin` property allows you to change the position of the transformed elements.
+It should be used with `transform` property.